Best Things to Do in Cong Ireland Hidden Gems and Must-Sees

 In the 1960’s Sir Benjamin Guinness who was the owner of Ashford Castle began to rebuild the abbey.
 Guinness brought in the Foys from Cong who were renowned countryside for their artistic expertise with stonework.

-At the back of the Abbey, leading from the grounds you will see a pathway leading to a small footbridge, which crosses the river.
+One of Cong’s hidden gems is found at the back of the Abbey.
+Leading from the grounds you will see a pathway leading to a small footbridge, which crosses the river.
 We were there in October and we could hear the fish jumping in the river and see them leaping up from the water.
 As you reach the bridge and walk across you will see a small house to your left with no roof.
-This is the monk’s fishing house.
+This is the monk’s drying house and if you walk a little further down the stream you will come to a hidden waterfall.

 The fishing house was more than likely built in the 15th or 16th century as fish would have been a major part of the monk’s diet.
 The house is built on a platform of stones, which form a small arch that leaves room for the water to flow under the floor.
 A trapdoor in the floor might have been used by the monks to let down their nets or cast them into the river.
 There are also the remains of a fireplace, which would have kept them warm in the colder months.